fxfn/inject/readme.md

 # fxfn/inject

-Zero-dependency, modern typescript@5 decorators basic DI framework.
+Zero-dependency basic DI framework using modern typescript@5 decorators. (no emitDecorators, no reflect-metadata, no class-transformers)

 ## get started